Jacob's Ladder (1990 film): Production

 Lyne, who downplayed Rubin's "intimidating" Old Testament themes, said that he prepared for making the film by watching "endless" documentary films about the war in Vietnam and reading "countless" chronicles of near-death experiences.
 The film's plot device of a long period of subjective time passing in an instant has been explored by several authors.
-A particularly strong inspiration for both Rubin and Lyne was Robert Enrico's 1962 short film An Occurrence at Owl Creek Bridge, one of Lyne's favorite movies, which was in turn based on Ambrose Bierce's 1890 short story of the same title.
+A particularly strong inspiration for both Rubin and Lyne was Robert Enrico's 1962 short film An Occurrence at Owl Creek Bridge, one of Lyne's favorite films, which was in turn based on Ambrose Bierce's 1890 short story of the same title.
+Cinematographer Jeffrey L. Kimball based the film's dream sequences on the art of Francis Bacon.

+Tim Robbins and Elizabeth Peña were among the first actors to audition for the roles of Jacob and Jezzie, but Carolco Pictures initially demanded more established stars in the role.
+Dustin Hoffman, Richard Gere and Al Pacino were considered for the role of Jacob, while Andie MacDowell, Julia Roberts, Demi Moore and Madonna were considered for the role of Jezzie.
+Lyne ultimately decided to cast Robbins and Peña anyway.
 Cast in the role of Jacob, Tim Robbins said the film presented for him "a great opportunity to go in a different direction.
 I love doing comedy, but I know I can do other things as well."

+Filming began in New York City on September 11, 1989, and took place on location in Staten Island, Queens, and Brooklyn.
+Jacob and Jezzie's apartment was filmed on a soundstage in West 23rd Street, while the subway dream sequences were shot on an abandoned level of Bergen Street station.
+The Seaview Hospital of Staten Island; the Essex County Veterans Courthouse of Newark, New Jersey; and Madison Square Garden were also featured as locations in the film.
 The film's military advisor was Vietnam veteran Captain Dale Dye, who provided a five-day boot camp military training for the actors playing soldiers in the Vietnam storyline (including Robbins, Pruitt Taylor Vince, Eriq La Salle and Ving Rhames).
-The war scenes were filmed in the Puerto Rico area of Vega Baja, featuring the UH-1 helicopters provided by the Puerto Rico National Guard.
+The war scenes were filmed in the jungles near Vega Baja, Puerto Rico, featuring the UH-1 helicopters provided by the Puerto Rico National Guard.
+Filming concluded at Tortuguero Lagoon in January 1990 with a $40 million budget.